zephyrproject-rtos/zephyr/doc/reference/settings/index.rst

 The settings subsystem gives modules a way to store persistent per-device configuration and runtime state.
-A variety of storage implementations are provided behind a common API using FCB, NVS, or a file system.
+A variety of storage implementations are provided behind a common API using FCB, NVS, a file system, or an EEPROM.
 These different implementations give the application developer flexibility to select an appropriate storage medium, and even change it later as needs change.
 This subsystem is used by various Zephyr components and can be used simultaneously by user applications.

 Settings items are stored as key-value pair strings.
 By convention, the keys can be organized by the package and subtree defining the key,